Barclays to create 2,500 jobs at new Glasgow base

-Barclays has announced plans to create up to 2,500 new jobs in Glasgow.
+Up to 2,500 new jobs could be created in Glasgow after banking giant Barclays unveiled plans for a new base on Clydeside.

-The bank is developing a new campus at the city’s Buchanan Wharf, providing a base for its functions, technology and operations teams.
+A new campus is being developed at the city’s Buchanan Wharf, on the south bank of the Clyde, to provide a base for its technology and operations teams.

 Paul Compton, chief operating officer at Barclays, said the development was a “flagship project” for the bank.